 The jaws can be straight, curved or right angle.
 They come in a variety of sizes depending on your application.
 For example, Mosquito hemostats clamp small blood vessels, and Kelly hemostats can be used to clamp larger vessels or grasp tissue.
 Kelly hemostats and Rochester forceps look similar.
 However, Kelly hemostats have shorter serrations.
 Rochester hemostats can reach a little deeper.

-Click to download their 2017 Surgical Instruments catalogue or to read more on their website.
+Click to view their Surgical Instruments catalogue online or to read more on their website.